acuna-public/MavenUpload/README.md

 # MavenUpload
-Maven and Bintray upload plugin for Gradle allows you to upload your modules at remote repositories.
+Maven and Bintray upload plugin for Gradle allows you to upload your modules at remote Maven and Bintray repositories.

 **Usage**